Program Type: Exchange

 - Minimum GPA 3.0

-- Art History and Museum Professions students must obtain academic advisement and the approval of the department Chairperson/Advisor.
+- Textile/Surface Design Students must obtain academic advisement and the approval of the department chair/advisor.

 FIT requires all students to be covered in the U.S. and internationally for the duration of their study abroad program.
 Two types of coverage are required: